OS X Yosemite: A new design built just for Retina Macs

-In the past year, though, it’s become clear that Apple no longer believes in that approach, if it ever truly did. iOS 7 took big, bold steps in one direction—and OS X Yosemite takes smaller steps in a different one.
-After spending several days running Yosemite (on a Retina MacBook Pro provided to me by Apple and pre-loaded with the first developer release), it’s clear that Apple has a very clear and distinct future in mind for the Mac—even though some of today’s Apple hardware might not be up to delivering it.
+In the past year, though, it’s become clear that Apple no longer believes in that approach, if it ever truly did. iOS 7 and 8 have taken big, bold steps in one direction—and OS X Yosemite has taken smaller steps in a different one.
+Apple has a very clear and distinct future in mind for the Mac—even though some of today’s Apple hardware might not be up to delivering it.

 The year of Retina

-For a while now, I’ve thought that 2014 would be the year that Retina spreads across the Mac product line.
-After spending time with Yosemite on both Retina and non-Retina systems, I’m more confident than ever in that guess.
-Yosemite’s new design feels like it was built for Retina displays: Thin Helvetica Neue replaces the long-serving but chunky Lucida Grande as the system typeface.
+Apple knows that in the next few years, every computer display we use will be at Retina resolutions.
+And Yosemite’s new design feels like it was built for Retina displays: The thin Helvetica Neue replaces the long-serving but chunky Lucida Grande as the system typeface.
 Transparency is more present than ever before, inside app windows and underneath toolbars and even on the login screen itself.

-OS X Yosemite is gorgeous on such a display.
-So here’s hoping Apple rolls out high-resolution iMacs, MacBook Airs, and (dare I hope?) an external display later this year; if it does, Yosemite’s refined look will be able to shine up and down the product line.
+OS X Yosemite is gorgeous on a Retina MacBook Pro display.
+So here’s hoping Apple rolls out more high-resolution Macs in the near future.
+If it does, Yosemite’s refined look will be able to shine across even more of the product line.

 Embracing wide and small screens